chiatsekuo/tilepuzzle/README.md

 # tilepuzzle - Sliding-block Puzzle and Permutation Inversions

 This is a CS3334 - Data Structures course project.
-It is completed by Alex McVay, Chia-Tse Kuo, and Andrew Park.
+It is completed by [Alex McVay](https://github.com/AlexanderLuasan), [Chia-Tse Kuo](https://github.com/chiatsekuo) , and [Andrew Park](https://github.com/psh320).

 ## Introduction